Joshua Weisenfeld is an associate in the Intellectual Property Group in the firm's San Diego (Del Mar) office.

 Areas of Practice

 Joshua advises and represents clients on intellectual property matters, including the prosecution and litigation of patents, trademarks, and copyrights.
-However, he focuses his practice on drafting and prosecuting patents in the high tech space, where he works with clients to protect electronic systems, automotive systems, telecommunication systems, aerospace and defense systems, biomedical devices, and software.
+Joshua focuses his prosecution practice on preparing and drafting patents in the high tech space, where he works with clients to protect electronic and mechanical systems, automotive systems, telecommunication systems, aerospace and defense systems, energy and infrastructure systems, consumer products, biomedical devices, and software.
+Joshua also maintains a litigation practice where he works with clients on large-scale, commercial, patent and trademark matters.

 Joshua’s technical experience encompasses electronics and instruments, electrical engineering, nuclear engineering, robotics and robotic engineering, astronomy and astro-physics, electro-magnetics, experimental modern physics, mechanics and mechanical engineering, and optics.